P is for Pelvic Diaphragm

 Impact and Benefits on the Pelvic Diaphragm:

 Stretching & Relaxation: The pose gently stretches the muscles of the pelvic diaphragm.
-This can help in releasing tension and facilitating relaxation, especially in individuals with a hypertonic (overly tense) pelvic floor.
+This can help in releasing tension and facilitating relaxation, especially in individuals with a hypertonic (overly tense) pelvic diaphragm.

 Increased Awareness: The grounded nature of this pose allows individuals to focus on the sensation in their pelvic area, enhancing their proprioceptive awareness of the pelvic diaphragm.
 Over time, this increased awareness can lead to better control and coordination of these muscles in daily activities.